adrianova8/Graphic_Visualization/README.md

 _Complements data exploration techniques through graphical visualization, with the Matplotlib and Searborn libraries._

 # Exercise 1
-  - Summarize the date set DelayedFlights.csv graphically
+  - Summarize the date set DelayedFlights.csv graphically.

   - Create at least one view for: